New Study On Gravitational Waves Reveals They Could Be Produced By Wormholes, Not Black Holes

 The idea behind the research, published in the journal Physical Review D, is that black holes have a major disadvantage that could disprove them as the origin of gravitational waves.

-This inconvenient that the study points to is the event horizon — the edge of a black hole, that represents the point of no return “within which nothing can be seen and nothing can escape, because the necessary escape velocity would equal or exceed the speed of light (a physical impossibility),” explains The Physics Of The Universe.
+This inconvenience that the study points to is the event horizon — the edge of a black hole that represents the point of no return “within which nothing can be seen and nothing can escape, because the necessary escape velocity would equal or exceed the speed of light (a physical impossibility),” explains The Physics Of The Universe.

 Its existence contradicts the theories of quantum mechanics, which state that everything is preserved and never lost.
 However, the conflict could be solved if we substitute black holes with wormholes, which don’t have an event horizon.